Oil holds above $50/barrel on U.S. stocks draw, Brexit deal hopes

-TOKYO (Reuters) - Oil prices edged down on Thursday but were holding well above $50 per barrel in light holiday trade as a drop in U.S. stockpiles spurred demand hopes, while hints of an imminent Brexit deal underpinned investors’ risk appetite.
+TOKYO/LONDON (Reuters) -Oil prices edged down on Thursday but were holding well above $50 per barrel in light holiday trade as a drop in U.S. stockpiles spurred demand hopes, while hints of an imminent Brexit deal underpinned investors’ risk appetite.

 Both contracts gained more than 2% on Wednesday.